 Other signs of nasal injury from snorting cocaine include nose whistling and snoring.
 The National Institute on Drug Abuse asserts that people who snort cocaine on a chronic basis may also experience hoarseness and have trouble swallowing.

-If you are using cocaine and experiencing signs and symptoms of inflammation and damage, treatment for cocaine addiction can help you quit and allow your nose to heal.
+If you are using cocaine and experiencing signs and symptoms of inflammation and damage, cocaine rehab can help you quit and allow your nose to heal.
 A hole in the septum or hard palate, however, is irreversible.

 Other Addiction Topics